Friedrich Sertürner: Isolation of morphine

 During his efforts to isolate morphine from opium between 1804 and 1816, Sertürner relied on animal and human testing to evaluate the results of his work.
+In 1805 he published a paper 1805, in Johann Trommsdorff’s Journal der Pharmacie (volume 13) calling it meconic acid.
+In volume 14 he called it the Principium somniferum of opium.
 His 1806 paper describes a highly impure alcoholic extract of opium that was tested on a mouse and three dogs, one of which died as a result.

 As described in his 1817 paper, he finally found success extracting colourless crystals of pure morphine by precipitation.
 He dissolved the crystals in alcohol and tested the effects of this solution by swallowing it together with 3 boys, “none older than seventeen years.”
 He administered it gradually, in three doses of half-grains.
 After the third dose, symptoms of intoxication increased to an almost fatal extent.
 Concerned by this result, Sertürner drank several ounces of vinegar along with the boys, inducing extreme vomiting.
 He was not fully conscious while responding to the situation:

 Sertürner hypothesized that, because lower doses of the drug were needed, it would be less addictive.
 However, he became addicted to the drug, warning that "I consider it my duty to attract attention to the terrible effects of this new substance I called morphium in order that calamity may be averted."
+It was renamed to morphine by Joseph Louis Gay-Lussac in 1817.

 Heinrich Emanuel Merck began the sale of morphine a few years after Sertürner's paper was published.
 Jean-Francois Derosne and Armand Séguin have both been claimed to have discovered morphine before Sertürner.

 Recognition

 In 1817 Sertürner was awarded an honorary doctorate from Jena University.
-In 1831, Sertürner received the Montyon Prize and the title ‘Benefactor of Humanity’.
+The degree was initiated by Goethe who also had Sertürner inducted into the Jenaer Societät für die gesammte Mineralogie as an honorary member.
+Gay Lussac brought attention in France to the work of Sertürner.
+In 1831, Sertürner received the Montyon Prize from the Institut de France with the title ‘Benefactor of Humanity’.
+In 1924, a street in Münster was named after him as Sertürnerstraße.